pvorb/learn-you-a-haskell/en/10-functionally-solving-problems.md

 etc.).

 For the list of items ["2","3","+"], our function will start folding from the left.
-The intial stack will be [].
+The initial stack will be [].
 It will call the folding function with [] as the stack (accumulator) and "2" as the item.
 Because that item is not an operator, it will be read and the added to the beginning of [].
 So the new stack is now [2] and the folding function